Great Fosters Hotel Garden

 At the heart of it all is the Drake sundial which historians suggest may have been donated by Sir Francis Drake and is believed to date back to 1585.
 Under the leadership of Kim Wilkie, the last few years have seen the grounds extended, restored and enhanced to create the stunning gardens you see today.
 They now include a grassed amphitheatre, rose garden with sunken lily pond, lake, glasshouse, lawns and secret gardens.

-2019 - Openings.
+Opening Times 2021 - see latest information by visiting website.
 The gardens are not open to the public, but the special privilege of any guests dining in the restaurants or residents of the hotel” Private garden tours and bee hive tours are available on request (a charge applies).

 - Street: Stroude Road